Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $250,000 In Netflix To Contact Him Directly To Discuss Their Options

-NEW YORK, NY / ACCESSWIRE / May 1, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Netflix, Inc. ("Netflix" or the "Company") NFLX.
+NEW YORK, NY / ACCESSWIRE / May 27, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Netflix, Inc. ("Netflix" or the "Company") NFLX and reminds investors of the July 5, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.